collapsed-stacks/startups/questions/7514/can-urban-designers-be-an-entrepreneur.md

 - posted by: [Tom](https://stackexchange.com/users/1841165/tom) on 2015-11-23
 - score: 0

-<p>For what I understund you're doing, you can start building your business by branding yourself as go-to-guy in your field.
+For what I understund you're doing, you can start building your business by branding yourself as go-to-guy in your field.
 Creating and sharing good quality content related to that field, you will eventually be on everybodys lips when they look for urban designers.
-Congratulations, you've developed yourself a proper job in your field of expertice.</p>
+Congratulations, you've developed yourself a proper job in your field of expertice.

-<p>Now, if you're not interested in just to trade hours for dollars, you should find a scalable model that lets you sit on drivers seat and let company do the heavy lifting.
+Now, if you're not interested in just to trade hours for dollars, you should find a scalable model that lets you sit on drivers seat and let company do the heavy lifting.
 As you start to get recognition and bigger jobs by personal branding, you can hire people to work with you.
-As things grow, you can be more of a overseer and face of your company and reap the benefits.</p>
+As things grow, you can be more of a overseer and face of your company and reap the benefits.